Buongiorno and welcome to Stefano's RomeCabs!

 The neogothic furniture in this Gothic Hall, which belonged to the Odescalchi family, reflects the 19th-century penchant for historical revival styles, influenced by the eclectic tastes of that era.

 One notable piece of furniture in the Gothic Hall is a chair with a hidden commode concealed beneath the seat, essentially a toilet throne.
-In Italian, it was referred to as "lacommoda", which translates to "the comfortable chair" or a commode
+In Italian, it was referred to as "lacommoda", which translates to "the comfortable chair" or a commode.

 On the opposite wall, you'll find an ancient hourglass that precisely measured time for 8 hours, offering a unique method of timekeeping.
 Alternatively, the people of Bracciano relied on the tolling church bells of the Church of Santo Stefano or the church of Santa Maria Novella to keep track of time.

-is the last enfilade room of the upper noble floor in the tour that faces the sunset.
+Hall of the Sicilian Bed is the last enfilade room of the upper noble floor in the tour that faces the sunset.
 This room is named after the Sicilian four-post wrought iron bed from the 18th century.

 From here, proceed through the next door and climb down the spiral staircase (Scala a Chiocciola) to the Lower Noble Floor.